Q. When does CISSMUN take place?

 Q. Does CISSMUN use the THIMUN rules of procedure?

 Ans.
 Yes.
-CISSMUN was certified as a THIMUN affiliate in 2012, and all debate is run according to THIMUN protocol.
+CISSMUN was accredited as a THIMUN affiliate in 2012, and all debate is run according to THIMUN protocol.

 Q. Does CISSMUN publish any literature on delegate preparation and/or topic research?